tcastal/dondada/menu/DATASTORY.md

 <div style="text-align: justify;">
-From this plot, we can clearly observe that certain beers receive more attention than their counterparts.
-It is particularly the case for India Pale Ales, Pale Ales, Strong Ales and Stouts.
-Indian Pale Ales (IPAs) particularly stand out, with almost 3 millions cumulated ratings.
-Could IPA be the Beeriverse messiah ?  <br>
+From this plot, it's evident that specific beers attract more attention than their counterparts, notably India Pale Ales, Pale Ales, Pale Lager, Strong Ales and Stouts.
+Notably, Indian Pale Ales (IPAs) stand out prominently, accumulating almost 3 million ratings.
+This leads us to ponder: could IPA be the Beeriverse messiah? <br>
 </div>

 <div style="text-align: justify;">
-To get a more quantitative view of Beeriversers appreciation towards the beer styles distinguishable in the previous graph, we compared mean grades assigned to each of these styles with tukey’s HSD test.
+To delve deeper into Beeriversers' sentiments toward these discernible beer styles from the previous graph, we conducted a quantitative analysis by comparing the mean grades assigned to each style using Tukey's HSD test.
 </div>

 ### Heat map